Expensify/Style-Guides/cpp.md

 #### Function Return Types Matter

-When a function returns a reference like `JSON::Value& SomeClass::getSomething()`:
+When a function like `JSON::Value& SomeClass::getSomething()` returns by reference:

 **❌ Bad: Creates unnecessary copy**
 ```cpp